 Homemade Window Cleaner: 1 cup white vinegar, 1/2 cup rubbing alcohol, 2 1/2 cups water, 1 T cornstarch, 20 drops essential oils (I like lemon or tea tree)

 Still not something I want my kids to ingest, but at least I know what’s in it, right?
 And I know none of the ingredients are of questionable safety if I get it on my skin or inhale the fumes while using it.

 In addition, I made an entire bottle of this cleaner in less than 5 minutes.
 It will last months.

 Still not convinced?
 If I can’t sell you on the health benefits, how about this …

 Here is a picture of my cleaning supplies before I moved to natural cleaners:

 And here is a picture of the same shelf now.
 LOVE IT!
 I can clean my whole house with this little stash of products.

 Ready to upgrade YOUR cleaning?
 I encourage you to do what I usually do and take it in baby steps.
 Replace ONE cleaner with a more natural version.
 When you run out of another cleaner, find a more natural version of that (homemade preferably) and switch it out.
-Eventually you’ll have your cleaning completely converted.
-If you don’t want to completely make them from yourself, another great resource I use is Young Living’s Thieves Concentrated Cleaner – it is a wonderful cleaning product, easy to use and lasts forever.
+Eventually, you’ll have your cleaning completely converted.
+If you don’t want to completely make them from yourself, another great resource I use is Young Living’s Thieves Concentrated Cleaner – it is a wonderful cleaning product, easy to use, and lasts forever.
 Pick your bottle up on my Young Living site and you can clean almost everything in your house with that one product.
-It might be an simpler way to break yourself of the habit of using commercial cleaners.
+It might be a simpler way to break yourself of the habit of using commercial cleaners.